rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 The oracle that Habakkuk the prophet saw. ^0101

-O Lord, how long shall I cry for help, and you will not hear?
+O LORD, how long shall I cry for help, and you will not hear?
 Or cry to you Violence! and you will not save? ^0102

 Why do you make me see iniquity, and why do you idly look at wrong?
 Destruction and violence are before me; strife and contention arise. ^0103